 Speaking for the Court, Justice William P. Lyon agreed that the practice violated the rights of conscience of Roman Catholics and others who questioned both the accuracy of the King James Bible and the practice of allowing individuals to interpret it without instruction on the part of the church.

-Wisconsin Supreme Court says state constitution more explicit in protecting religious liberty
+Wisconsin Supreme Court said state constitution more explicit in protecting religious liberty

 Lyon thought that the practice constituted instruction, even when unaccompanied by comments on the part of the teachers.
 He rejected the idea that the practice could be justified by practice that had followed the adoption of the state’s religion clauses.
 Lyon emphasized that the Wisconsin constitution was more explicit in protecting religious liberties than other state constitutions and that precedents from states without such explicit provisions really did not provide much guidance.